Frequently Asked Questions about the History and Comparisons of Gutters Page #2 of 3

 What about pre-painted colors?

-The pre-painted aluminum comes in 30 different pre-painted colors (see the Colors web page to see the list). they are a baked on enamel finish, like a car finish, that is better and smoother than any paint you can put on them, like house paint.
-Even the touch-up spray paints sold at the same wholesale gutter parts suppliers are noticeably inferior to the original baked on finish the parts come in.
+The aluminum gutter coil I buy from the the 2 main local Suppliers I use comes pre-painted in about 40 different neutrals and colors (see my Colors web page to see the list).
+They have not changed the painting technology much in the last few decades.
+This is a baked on enamel finish, like a car finish, yet not quite as durable, but is still better and smoother than any paint you can put over them, like a heavy house paint.
+Even the touch-up spray paints sold at the same wholesale gutter parts suppliers are noticeably inferior to the original baked on finish these parts come in, which fade and peal off much sooner.
+I do stock gutter coil and all the downspout parts in each color, but the Wholsale Suppliers do, so they are readily available.

 Can they be pained later?